Administrator of Information and Instructional Technology

-The Information Technology (IT) Department’s primary function is to provide service to the students, parents, teachers, administration and support staff of the school district.
-The major service areas supported include: Software Applications, Networking, Operations, Pupil Accounting and Registration, State Reporting, Helpdesk, Technical Support and equipment repair to all school locations.
+The Information Technology (IT) Department’s primary function is to provide service to the students, parents, teachers, administration, and support staff of the school district.
+The major service areas supported include Software Applications, Networking, Operations, Pupil Accounting and Registration, State Reporting, Helpdesk, Technical Support, and equipment repair to all school locations.

-Some the applications supported include:
+Some of the applications supported include:

 - Student Registration and Demographic Records

 - Student Scheduling

 - Progress Reports